 "Sea Change" Environmental Film Series

-You're invited to the 2018 Sea Change environmental film and discussion series!
-Now in its 6th year, this event series is co-sponsored by Wellfleet Bay, the Wellfleet Harbor Actors Theater, and WCAI Radio.
+You're invited to the 2019 Sea Change environmental film and discussion series!
+Now in its 7th year, this event series is co-sponsored by Wellfleet Bay, the Wellfleet Harbor Actors Theater, and WCAI Radio.

-To buy tickets by phone, call the WHAT box office at 508-349-9428.
+The venue fee is $12 per person.
+To reserve seats by phone, call the WHAT Box Office at 508-349-9428.

 All films will be screened at the Wellfleet Harbor Actors Theater.